ros-industrial/industrial_training/gh_pages/_source/session8/Motion-Planning-with-Tesseract.rst

    OMPL is a libarary containing several different planning algorithms.
 OMPL allows us to use as many different planners in parallel as we'd like until one has a result.
 For our implementation, we will choose to use only RRT Connect.

-   Below the above block, copy and past the following
+   Below the above block, replace the current contents with the following

    .. code-block:: c++